spack/spack/lib/spack/docs/pipelines.rst

 S3_ENDPOINT_URL
 ^^^^^^^^^^^^^^^

-Needed when binary mirror is an S3 bucket which is *not* on AWS.
+Needed when binary mirror is an S3 bucket that is *not* on AWS.

 ^^^^^^^^^^^^^^^^^
 CDASH_AUTH_TOKEN